-- Grass And Tree Pollen: Also known as hay fever, you are reacting to the pollen released by grass and tree plants.
+- Grass And Tree Pollen: Also known as hay fever, you react to the pollen released by grass and tree plants.

-- General Pollen: Can be confused for hay fever, but you will react to normal flowers too.
+- General Pollen: Can be confused for hay fever, but you will react to regular flowers too.

 - Dust Mites: These little invisible bugs live in dirty and dusty spaces and can cause all sorts of allergic reactions.

 - Animals: You are just as likely to be allergic to any animal, but because people keep dogs and cats, you are more likely to notice if you have a dog or cat allergy.

 - Foods: Nuts, fruits, shellfish, eggs, and the proteins in cow’s milk can all cause reactions, not just when you eat them but even when you touch them.

 - Insects: Some insect bites and stings can cause massive overreactions in your immune system.